AnisaHassan123/AnisaHassan123/README.md

 - I'm from Toronto, Canada,  born & raised.
 - I sit on the committee for the Neuroscience Commitee of Canada ⚖️
 - I speak English, Swahili, Somali and Arabic (a bit)
 - I love to intersect my passion and love of Quranic Studies into my work.
-And i am currently in the process of conducting some cool work on what the Quran can tell us about our brain.
+And I am currently in the process of conducting some cool work on what the Quran can tell us about our brain.
 Coming soon! 🧡

 ## I’m currently learning ...